 Overview of measures

-In order to reduce our use of materials or to deal with them more efficiently, we rely on various strategies and measures.
-The links will take you to interesting details:
+To reduce our material usage or use it more efficiently, we rely on various strategies and measures.
+Follow the links for more interesting details: